guillermoamaral/Webside/docs/api/changes/post.md

 	}
 }
 ```

-Another example with suggestions that Webside provides to the user in the form of questions.
+Note that the interval corresponds the the missing part and there are no suggestions.

-Let's say we try to compile a method with a single line assigning `t := 1` in a class where `t` is not defined (it is not an instance variable nor a global).
+Here is another example with suggestions: Llt's say we try to compile a method with a single line `t := 1` on a class where `t` is not defined.
 The error returned should look like:

 ```json